wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 [infrastructure as code][WikiIac], the user submits the _infrastructure specification_ to a tool which in turn interacts with the management API to create the resources.

+The following diagram shows three popular tools to interact with Amazon Web

 ![Figure1]({static}/images/cloudformation-cdk-terraform.svg "Comparing CloudFormation, CDK and Terraform interacting with AWS services")